The future of grizzly bears in the Greater

 PCEC is proud to support Save the Yellowstone Grizzly A star-studded coalition of scientists, authors, movie stars and conservationists who launched this media campaign and petition to convince President Barack Obama to take executive action, overruling an agency proposal to take the Yellowstone grizzly bear off the Endangered Species list.

-Why stop the delisting of the Yellowstone grizzly bear?
+Why advocate for continued protection of the Yellowstone grizzly bear?

 Grizzly food sources are in decline.
 Historically, there have been four critical foods for grizzlies in Yellowstone, whitebark pine seeds obtained from raiding squirrel middens, spawning cutthroat trout, congregating cutworm moths, and meat from a variety of sources.
 Of these four foods, two, whitebark pine seeds and cutthroat trout have been dramatically reduced in the past few years.
 Whitebark from a combination of the 1988 fires, an introduced fungal pathogen and an unprecedented bark beetle outbreak; and spawning cutthroat trout (losses greater than 90% in many important spawning streams) followed the introduction of Lake trout into Yellowstone Lake.
 Cutworm moths are an unreliable source because they migrate into high- elevation talus slopes from lower elevation fields where they are an agricultural pest.
 New farming technologies, like GMO crops that act as pesticides, could result in dramatic reduction of this food source as well.
 That leaves meat as the only remaining high-quality food resource.

 Carrying capacity of the GYE is changing.
-The Rule interprets the expanding range of Yellowstone’s grizzlies in as an indication that grizzlies have reached a static carrying capacity, with the inference that it is futile, and perhaps counterproductive, to increase number in the ecosystem (ref.
-Fig. 1 p 13180, of The Rule).
-An alternative hypothesis that is not considered in The Rule, is that carrying capacity itself has been reduced, primarily as a result of declining food resources.
+Some interpret the expanding range of Yellowstone’s grizzlies in as an indication that grizzlies have reached a static carrying capacity, with the inference that it is futile, and perhaps counterproductive, to increase number in the ecosystem.
+An alternative hypothesis that is not often considered, is that carrying capacity itself has been reduced, primarily as a result of declining food resources.
 The alternative hypothesis of reduced carrying capacity, with the inference that increased range must be provided to provide adequate habitat for a truly recovered population.
 This alternative hypothesis must be fully explored to satisfy the requirement for “best science” as required by law.

 Bear mortality in 2015 amounted to approximately 70 bears, or 10% of the total population for the slowest reproducing mammal in North America.
 These levels of mortality have occurred even with federal protection, and are not sustainable.
 Removing protection and placing management decisions in the hands of the states is incompatible with the concept of a sustainable population, particularly when these states are either hostile to coexistence with large carnivores and/or view them as a revenue generating commodity.
 Demonstrably sustainable levels of mortality must be first obtained and then maintained before the population can be considered recovered.

 Climate change further threatens the grizzly.
-The impact of climate change on Yellowstone’s grizzlies is summarily dismissed by The Rule by the statement, “Most grizzly bear biologists in the United States and Canada do not expect habitat changes predicted under climate change scenarios to directly threaten grizzly bears.”
-This statement is supported by citing an un-referred summary publication co-authored by Dr. Sercheen, the principle author of The Rule.
-Elsewhere in the document, ample evidence is presented (pp. 13216 – 13217) that, in fact, climate change has already detrimentally affected Yellowstone’s grizzly population, but this evidence is dismissed with the statement that, ‘grizzly bears are adaptable, they’ll do just fine,’ with little or no supporting evidence.
+The impact of climate change on Yellowstone’s grizzlies is summarily dismissed by the statement, “Most grizzly bear biologists in the United States and Canada do not expect habitat changes predicted under climate change scenarios to directly threaten grizzly bears.”
+This statement is supported by citing an un-referred summary publication co-authored by Dr. Sercheen, the principle author of The Delisting Rule.
+There is ample evidence that climate change has already detrimentally affected Yellowstone’s grizzly population, but this evidence is dismissed with the statements like, ‘grizzly bears are adaptable, they’ll do just fine,’ with little or no supporting evidence.

 Population Estimates Accurately estimating the number of bears in a large, rugged area like the Greater Yellowstone Ecosystem is a difficult task, yet such an estimate is essential for any post-delisting decisions regarding sport hunting of grizzlies by the states.
 The methods used by the Interagency Grizzly Bear Study Team (IGBST– the lead organization responsible for research and monitoring efforts on grizzly bears in the GYE) to estimate bear population numbers has been questioned in the peer-review, scientific literature.
 This inadequacy has not been resolved in the subsequent IGBST rebuttal.
 All data regarding grizzly numbers needs to be made available for independent scientific analysis and review.